jrjml/jrjml.github.io/patrons/new-patron-policy-doc.md

 12. Patrons may not engage in solicitation.

-13. Patrons shall not interfere with Library business.
+13. Patrons may not interfere with Library business.

 ### Children Policy
 Description.

-1. Patrons ages 0 - 12 must be accompanied at all times.
+1. The Library assumes no responsibility for children left unaccompanied.

-2. The Library assumes no responsibility for children left unaccompanied.
+2. Patrons ages 0 - 12 must be accompanied at all times.

 3. Patrons ages 13 - 17 may be unaccompanied.